 - Severe Anemia

-Frequently Asked Questions on Hyperbaric Oxygen Therapy
+FAQs on Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy is an essential part of some chronic wound treatment plans.
 Weighing more than one ton, the HBO chamber resembles a reclining bed inside in a large clear acrylic shell.
 You can even listen to music or watch movies.
 The only physical sensation from the treatment is a slight pressure on your eardrums, such as that felt when a plane lands.